III. One-on-One Tutoring

-Ask what they DO know, not what they DON’T know, in order to evaluate where to begin the tutoring session.
-Have them talk about what they’re working on in school, and topics they’re most interested in.
+- Ask what they DO know, not what they DON’T know, in order to evaluate where to begin the tutoring session.
+Have them talk about what they’re working on in school and/or topics they’re most interested in.

 2. Opportunities for Success

 Students want to achieve and have successes.
 Facilitating this process will help to keep them motivated in order to continue to the next problem.

 - Always begin an activity at a point where the student can succeed and provide support when moving to more difficult tasks.
 Providing support isn’t simply giving the student answers but guiding them towards the answer.
 You'll want to be able to determine whether the student doesn't understand the material, is struggling to concentrate, or is maybe lacking the appropriate background knowledge for any given assignment.

 - Ask probing questions related to the content.
 The way that the students answer these questions can also help determine if they learn best by hearing, seeing, talking through a problem, using manipulatives (Ex: counting blocks), or using real life examples.

 - Make sure the student fully understands one concept before moving on to another.

 Knowing how to respond to questions is important.
 This can make the difference between students feeling down on themselves or motivated to work harder to attain the right answer.

 - Acknowledge but do not over-exaggerate success during a tutoring session.
 Praise effort over intelligence.
 "I really appreciate how much effort you put into that homework assignment.
 It may have taken some time, but in the end you were able to complete it by talking through each problem and breaking it down.
 Nicely done."

 - Encourage students constantly and praise positive behavior and attitude.
 Respond to wrong answers supportively.
 “No, that’s not right, but good try.”